bioidiap/bob.extension/doc/buildout.rst

     [buildout]
     parts = scripts
     extensions = bob.buildout
-    prefer-final = false
+    prefer-final = true
     ; use prefer-final = false **only** to get betas and pre-releases eggs = bob.io.image
            bob.learn.linear

     ; options for bob.buildout
     debug = false
-    ; debug = false will compile bob packages in release mode verbose = true
+    ; debug = true will compile bob packages in debug mode verbose = true
-    newest = false
+    ; verbose = true will make the build process more verbose newest = false
-    ; newest = false to avoid re-installing new versions of packages
+    ; newest = true will install the newest version of all packages

     [scripts]
     recipe = bob.buildout:scripts